Quick answer

 - Inspect the Battery: Look for any signs of physical damage.
 A swollen or corroded battery should not be used and must be recycled properly.

-- Test Temperature: If the battery is cold, allow it to warm to room temperature before re-inserting it into the charger.
+- Test Temperature: If the battery is cold or hot, allow it to return to room temperature before re-inserting it into the charger.
 This will help rule out a battery management system (BMS) lockout.

 - Reconnect the Charger: Plug the charger back in and insert the battery.
 Observe the LED indicator for any changes.
-If it continues to flash red, this indicates a persistent fault.
+If the pattern still indicates a fault after the pack has equalized to room temperature, the fault is persistent.

 - Try a Different Charger: If available, test the battery with another Hilti charger to determine if the issue lies with the charger or the battery itself.